Having a 4-Year Focus in a 1-Year World

 There’s more to it than that, of course.
 There are three other years of college.

-Here’s how to have a 4-year focus in a world that seems determined to only talk about one is an important step in helping parents get some sleep!
+Having a 4-year focus in a world that seems determined to only talk about one is an important step in helping parents get some sleep!

 Keep a Larger Perspective